Arcuates

 Arcuate is the name given to the decorative stitch placed on back pockets.
 It is also known as a back pocket signature and having a distinctive arcuate can be a staple of a denim brand’s identity.

 Originally the design was stitched with a single needle machine and stitched free hand.
 This meant there were variances in the arc dependent on the operator.
+Prior to their trademark of the arcuate in 1943, many jean brands of the time also followed the same design.

-The design became uniform following the introduction of double needle machines in 1947.
+The design became uniform following the introduction of double needle sewing machines in 1947.
 This stitch also created the missed stitch diamond that is recognisable as the modern design still used today.

 The arcuate detail informed the Levi’s® housemark known as the “batwing”, designed by Walter Landor & Associates in 1967.
 The shape is literally taken from the top half of the back pocket with the curve of the arcuate forming the bottom.

-All denim brands started using similar arcuate designs, until Levi’s trademarked theirs in 1943.
+Many denim brands started using similar arcuate designs, until Levi’s trademarked theirs in 1943.
 After which many denim brands created their own distinctive designs, sometimes not only created as a design feature but as a practical way to help secure pocket lining to reinforce the pockets.
 These designs have become key brand identifiers for many denim players, such as Wrangler’s ‘Western Wear’ W and Lee’s Lazy- S.

 Some brands have also played around with different techniques; recreating their arcuate in print, foil, applique, embroidery, laser, embossing and more.